OlehSmirnov/Portfolio/README.md

 My portfolio app.

-After opening the app a navbar is firstly shown to user.
-At that time in the background the app sends some requests to GitHub and Netlify APIs to get necessary data about projects.
+After opening the app it sends some requests to GitHub and Netlify APIs to get necessary data about my projects.
 After all necessary data is gathered a user can see all of my projects that are deployed to Netlify.
 There are 4 buttons on each project card:
 * GitHub repo - redirects to corresponding GitHub repository of a project